 Leading with brand authenticity now more than ever

 We live in a world where consumers are increasingly skeptical about the breakdown between what organizations say and what they do—and they’re not shy in expressing their dissatisfaction (in words and dollars!) with just a few clicks on their preferred device.
 In this environment, a significant opportunity is afforded to brands that lead with authenticity, that is, align their promises and their actions.
 Basic stuff, like promising only what they can deliver—or not saying or doing anything that the CEOs wouldn’t be ashamed to tell their respective grandmothers.
-Authenticity, pure and simple, has moved from business hygiene to an opportunity for real differentiation for those willing to embrace it.
+Authenticity in brand building, pure and simple, has moved from business hygiene to an opportunity for real differentiation for those willing to embrace it.
 And the reward is enhanced brand equity, customer loyalty, and marketplace differentiation.
 Tried-and-tested brands such as Ben and Jerrys, Newman’s Own and Burt’s Bees remind us of this every day.

 —David Srere, co-CEO + Chief Strategy Officer

 In our unpredictable and unstable world, bravery is no longer the purview of caped crusaders.
 I believe bravery is an essential though rarely explored capability–one that all brand leaders will need to develop in 2020.
 Prioritizing bravery challenges leaders to seek out unproven solutions to familiar problems; be the lone voice, advocating what is right for the brand, its customers and the planet; or exemplify humanity by committing to inclusive marketing.
 A conscious focus on bravery is what our brands and our society need most right now.

 Brands adapting to a new age of privacy